CBE544/CBE544-2019.github.io/ProjectDescription.md

 ```

 #### A note on Magnetism ###
-The calculations are spin polarized and therefore the atoms contain non-zero magnetic moments.
-In order to view these magnetic moments, which is important for consistent calculations, you can open the final trajectory in ase-gui -> View -> Show Labels -> Magnetic Moments.
-The problem here is the the ase-gui for ase/3.13.0 does not do a good job with making the magnetic moments readable in the image BUT ase/3.9.1 does a good job at this.
-The problem is we cannot open trajecotry files made in ase/3.13.0 in ase/3.9.1 so we must convert the file.
+These calculations are spin polarized and therefore the atoms contain non-zero magnetic moments.
+In order to view these magnetic moments, which are important for consistent calculations, you can open the final trajectory in ase-gui -> View -> Show Labels -> Magnetic Moments.
+The problem here is the the ase-gui for ase/3.13.0 does not do a good job with making the magnetic moments readable in the image BUT ase/3.9.1 does.
+This is further complicated by the fact that we cannot open trajecotry files made in ase/3.13.0 in ase/3.9.1 so we must convert the file format.
 We can do this using the switch.py script.
-Move into the direcotry where you wish to write the final trajectory to an ase/3.9.1 trajectory file and run these commands:
+Specifically, move into the direcotry where you wish to write the final trajectory to an ase/3.9.1 trajectory file and run these commands:

 ```bash
 module load ase/3.9.1
 python ~/CBE544/FinalProject/switch.py
 ```
 This will write a file called `mag.traj` which will be openable in ase/3.9.1 and contain the structure and magnetic moments from your caclulation.
 When presenting structures please include the magnetic moments in your images.
+This script only works for final trajectories and not for bader charges files.

 ### Task 1: ###